Australian Festival of Chamber Music: Audience

 Festival attendance has reached over 17,000 in recent years, with the free concert in the park attracting close to 5,000 attendees.
 About 60% of the Festival audience are visitors to Townsville, mostly intrastate and interstate visitors.
 International guests make up 2-3% of the audience.

-Winterschool
+AFCM Pathways Program

+An important element of the festival is its education program.

+AFCM Outreach Tour & Workshops

+AFCM Fellowship Ensemble takes to stage across northern Queensland as part of the yearly AFCM Outreach Tour.

+Throughout the tour, the AFCM Fellowship Ensemble will engage with secondary school students throughout the region, offering hands-on workshops, mentorship, and meaningful insights into the world of chamber music.
+Their mission: to inspire the next generation of musicians and share the transformative power of music.